 On January 6, 2017, we entered into the Research, Development, Collaboration and License Agreement (the Collaboration Agreement) with Allergan to develop and commercialize select microbiome gastrointestinal programs.
-Pursuant to the terms of the Collaboration Agreement, in connection with the closing of the transaction in February 2017, Allergan paid us an upfront payment of \$50.0 million.
+Pursuant to the terms of the Collaboration Agreement, Allergan paid us an upfront payment of \$50.0 million in February 2017.
 Additionally, we are eligible to receive up to approximately \$631.0 million in payments related to seven development milestones and up to approximately \$2.14 billion in payments related to 12 commercial development and sales milestones in connection with the successful development and commercialization of licensed compounds for up to six different indications.
-We have agreed with Allergan to share development costs up to an aggregate of \$75.0 million through proof-of-concept (POC) studies on a $\frac{2}{3}$, $\frac{1}{3}$ basis, respectively, and Allergan has agreed to assume all post-POC development costs.
+We have agreed with Allergan to share development costs up to an aggregate of \$75.0 million through proof-of-concept (POC) studies on a 1⁄23, 1⁄23 basis, respectively, and Allergan has agreed to assume all post-POC development costs.
 Additionally, we have an option to co-promote the licensed programs in the United States and China, subject to certain conditions set forth in the Collaboration Agreement.